Fenty Skin Is Here — & These Are The Honest Reviews

 Most early testers, and even those who haven't gotten their hands on the products, do agree on one detail: the packaging.
 Not only do people love the functionality of the twist-open bottles and the neutral packaging hues, but they're also buzzing about the brand's mission to be environmentally conscious.
 The streamlined packaging uses post-consumer recycled (PCR) bottles that can be continuously recycled, the moisturizer is refillable, and there is no shrink wrap or unnecessary boxes.
 These efforts are pertinent to the discussion around the beauty industry's role in environmental waste, with the personal care industry reportedly creating 120 billion units of packaging every year.

 Ultimately, it's important to remember that skin care is personal to everyone.
 It's up to every individual to determine what fits their needs and preferences and to test out formulas for themselves.
-If you're looking to get your hands on the anticipated Fenty Skin line, the Total Cleans'r Remove-It-All Cleanser, Fat Water Pore-Refining Toner Serum, and Hydra Vizor Invisible Moisturizer Broad Spectrum SPF 30 Sunscreen will be available at fentyskin.com on July 31 and on July 29 for those who register for early access via email signup.
+If you're looking to get your hands on the anticipated Fenty Skin line, the Total Cleans'r Remove-It-All Cleanser, Fat Water Pore-Refining Toner Serum, and Hydra Vizor Invisible Moisturizer Broad Spectrum SPF 30 Sunscreen will be available at fentyskin.com on July 31.
 And, if you do try them, we'd love to hear your own thoughts in the comments below.